PyCQA/flake8/docs/source/user/error-codes.rst

 | F841 | local variable ``name`` is assigned to but never used               |
 +------+---------------------------------------------------------------------+

+Note that some of these entries behave differently on Python 2 and Python 3, for example F812 is specific to Python 2 only.

 We also report one extra error: ``E999``.
 We report ``E999`` when we fail to compile a file into an Abstract Syntax Tree for the plugins that require it.